cpauloh/semmd/skos/README.md

 If you would like to place your contributed terms and definitions in a specific subclass within tnd:TermAndDefinition, please feel free to do so.
 Note, however, the class structure may change in the future.

+## Attribution for This Website
+While attribution may be required for some of the definitions found within the file entitled "mmd_terms_and_definitions.ttl," (the source for each definition links to a rights statement), attribution to this site is not required.

 ## Future Work
 * The ontology schema and vocabulary (individuals) will be placed into separate files, and there will be some model refinement.